ros2/ros2_documentation/source/How-To-Guides/Using-Custom-Rosdistro.rst

 However, there are occasions where a user would like the assert further control over this index to add in their own proprietary keys or use a previous state of rosdistro.
 This guide walks through how to set a version of rosdistro to use on your system.

-The motivating example that this guide will use is a desire to use a previous version of ``rolling`` due to a breakage on your development computer or Continuous Integration.
+The motivating example that this guide will use is a desire to use a previous version of Rolling due to a breakage on your development computer or Continuous Integration.
-It is possible that during transition periods from one operating system to another, ``rolling`` on the older operating system may become unusable due to support shifting to a new OS (i.e. moving to Ubuntu 22.04 to 24.04 for the next release).
+It is possible that during transition periods from one operating system to another, Rolling on the older operating system may become unusable due to support shifting to a new OS (i.e. moving to Ubuntu 22.04 to 24.04 for the next release).
-Thus, we wish to set a prior version of rosdistro that aligns with a working ``rolling`` distribution on a given operating system before upgrading to Ubuntu 24.04.
+Thus, we wish to set a prior version of rosdistro that aligns with a working Rolling distribution on a given operating system to keep our systems functioning before upgrading to the new operating system.

 Important Preliminaries
 -----------------------